openjdk/jdk/doc/testing.md

 ### Common Test Groups

-In the ideal world, contributors would be advised to run all the tests for every change.
-But in real world, one could only be expected to run as many tests as practical, while being mindful of the scope for the change, the testing resources available, etc.
+Ideally, all tests are run for every change but this may not be practical due to the limited testing resources, the scope of the change, etc.

 The source tree currently defines a few common test groups in the relevant `TEST.groups` files.
 There are test groups that cover a specific component, for example `hotspot_gc`.